sandeepyadav1478/fetch-youtube-channel-details/README.md

 Explaination:
 1. there is a function/method named 'fetcher' who takes channel name as prameter.

-2. After calling this function it return following:
+2. After calling this function it return following:<br/)
     i) channel subscriber amount
     ii) total view on channel
     iii) channel type